fannyestrom/notes-fannyestrom/README.md

 - TinyMCE

 ## Instructions
 To start the server use *npm start*.
 To start and run the project right-click inside the index.html file located within the "frontend" folder and choose *"Open with Live server"*.
 An exported SQL file of the Notes data base has been added to the "database" folder.

+To see the notes/documents stored in the data base you need to sign in with a user stored in the data base or register one.

+Test user:

+email: test@mail.com

+password: test

 The data base called Notes was handled through a user with information: